collab-uniba/Senti4SD/README.md

 # Senti4SD

 Senti4SD is an emotion polarity classifier specifically trained to support sentiment analysis in developers' communication channels.
 Senti4SD is trained and evaluated on a gold standard of over 4K posts extracted from Stack Overflow.
+It is part of the Collab Emotion Mining Toolkit, ([EMTk](https://github.com/collab-uniba/EMTk)).

 ## Fair Use Policy
 Please, cite the following paper if you intend to use our tool for your own research: